ketgo/marshmallow-pyspark/README.md

 # You can now use your schema to validate the input data frame.
 valid_df, errors_df = User().validate_df(input_df)
 ```

-## Milestones

-Most valuable features to be implemented in the order of importance:

-- [ ] Validation for unique valued fields
-- [ ] Support marshmallow function and method fields

 ## Development